oasis-tcs/openc2-glossary/glossary.md

   * L - incremented each time the OpenC2 Language Subcommittee reviews this document and agrees to the content
   * C - incremented each time the OpenC2 GitHub as a commit to it, ie the wording is changed.

-This document is a draft of 0.1.04 - ie:
+This document is a draft of 0.1.05 - ie:
 * T=0 ie no drafts have yet been approved by the OpenC2 TC
 * L=1 ie based on the baseline 0.1 draft imported from openc2 forum at OpenC2 TC startup
-* C=4 ie this draft contains the fourth set of changes to the 0.1 version
+* C=5 ie this draft contains the fifth set of changes to the 0.1 version

 Note versions can be compared on github.